 NOTE: If you don't feel like using Tasksel to install everything at once, you can do it yourself, step-by-step.
 There is a great guide for installing them one at a time.

-Transfering files to the server
+Transferring files to the server

 We'll now transfer some files to the server, simply to show what to use and how to do it.
-We'll create virtual host in another blog post.
+We'll create a virtual host in another blog post.

 We need to put our files in the /var/www directory on the server.
-To do that we'll use SFTP to transfer files, because it's installed together with our SSH server.
+To do that we'll use SFTP to transfer files because it's installed together with our SSH server.
 Also, it's more secure than FTP.

-First thing we need is to make the /var/www directory writable to you.
+The first thing we need is to make the /var/www directory writable to you.
 The best way to do this is to create a new group (named web here), give the group ownership of the directory, read and write permissions and then add your account to the group.
 We also added the "group sticky" flag so that all newly created files have proper permissions as well.

 $ sudo groupadd web